hpcleuven/VscDocumentation/source/access/nx_start_guide.rst

 NX start guide
 ==============

-|KUL| NoMachine is a graphical SSH client which allows users to login to the
+|KUL| NoMachine is a remote desktop application which can be used
-HPC Tier-2 clustrs at KU Leuven site.
+in connection with the Tier-2 login infrastructure at KU Leuven.

 Installing NX NoMachine client
 ------------------------------